Miriam Meckel

+In 2020, Meckel co-founded ada Learning GmbH together with Léa Steinacker, Verena Pausder and the Handelsblatt Media Group, with Meckel assuming the role of Chief Executive Officer and later Executive Chairwoman.

 In November 2014, Meckel was appointed editor-in-chief of Germany's leading business weekly Wirtschaftswoche, as the first woman to hold that position.
 In April 2017, she became the publisher of the magazine.

 From 2001 to 2005, Meckel served as the State Secretary at the department of the Premier of the German State of North Rhine-Westphalia and government spokeswoman, and later the State Secretary for Europe, International Affairs and Media.
-From 1999 to 2001 she was a professor of communication sciences at the University of Münster in Germany.
-Her publications include texts on media economics, communication, and cyberpolitics; in 2010 she wrote about her experience with burn-out syndrome.
+From 1999 to 2001, she was a professor of communication sciences at the University of Münster in Germany.
+Her publications include texts on media economics, communication, and cyberpolitics; in 2010, she wrote about her experience with burn-out syndrome.
 Her book became the basis for an award-winning television movie in 2016.

 As a member of the international jury for the Development Gateway Foundation of the World Bank, Meckel was instrumental in designing the Development Gateway Award (Petersberg Prize).

-In November 2001 Meckel received the Cicero Award for best speech in the academia category.